biopython/biopython/DEPRECATED.rst

 Python 3.7
 ----------
+No longer supported as of Release 1.82.
 First supported in release 1.73.

 Python 3.6
 ----------